-After graduating from the University of Wisconsin in 1997 with a degree in Exercise Physiology and Biology (Dean's list and Academic All-American) I was a volunteer assistant coach at both the University of Wisconsin and Stanford University.
-I enjoyed working with the cross country and track teams at both universities and it was a great compliment to my own running career.
+I graduated from the University of Wisconsin in 1997 with a degree in Exercise Physiology and Biology (Dean's list and Academic All-American).
+I was also a volunteer assistant coach at both the University of Wisconsin and Stanford University.